 If you’re mailing your tax return, you have 10 days from the moment you receive your rejection notice.

-Neither one sounds like a lot of time, but don’t worry; whether you filed your tax return early or at the very last minute, there’s plenty of time to fix, amend and resend.
+Whether you filed your tax return early or at the very last minute, there’s plenty of time to fix, amend and resend.
+(Though it does make more sense to file early to avoid rushing.)
 E-filing a correction gets less time because the convenience of error codes lets you look up the solution and refile more swiftly.

 Conventional paper tax returns get twice the grace period because error codes don’t apply.
 In this case, if the numbers don’t match, go back and double check the IRS’ claim against your own records.
 Don’t worry, you won’t have to redo your entire tax return.
-It could be as simple as checking your birth date, or if it’s a bit more involved, like a discrepancy in the amount you owe, carefully go back, retrace your steps and redo your math.
+It could be as simple as checking your birth date.
 Once you find the error, you should be able to correct just that item if electronically filing; if paper filing, you’ll need to print a new sheet with the error corrected, and mail them back.

 And if the IRS accepts your income tax return but your eagle eye spots an error they overlooked, you have up to three years to file an amended return from the date you filed it.